pittcsc/Documents/Constitution.md

 The Media Coordinator is responsible for managing all Pitt CSC social media accounts and email.
 He or she will design posts for Pitt CSC social media, and will attend all Pitt CSC events, taking photos, videos, and any testimony he or she deems helpful for creating effective social media posts.

-### Outreach Coordinator

-The Outreach Coordinator is repsonsible for representing Pitt CSC to outside organizations under the direction of the President.
-He or she will work with external groups to plan events, seek sponsorships and community partnerships, etc. He or she will also be responsible for planning and running recruitment through activities such as student activities fairs, speaking at classes and Pathfinder tours, tabling, etc.

 ### Project Coordinator

 The Project Coordinator is responsible for organizing and managing club projects, facilitating personal and small group projects among members, and bringing Open Source or other external projects to Pitt CSC's attention.
-He or she will work with the Event Coordinator to plan relevant activities, and with the President and Outreach Coordinator when interacting with open source or other external groups/projects.
+He or she will work with the Event Coordinator to plan relevant activities, and with the President and/or Vice President when interacting with open source or other external groups/projects.
 He or she will also directly survey and work with the membership to aid in planning, development, and deployment of club projects.

 ### Lord Protector